forwchen/vid2frame/README.md

 * The frames are in JPEG format, with JPEG quality ~95.
 Note the `-qscale:v 2` option in `vid2frame.py`.
 This is **important** for subsequent deep learning tasks.
 * The database to use is either LMDB or HDF5, choose one according to:
     * Reading from HDF5 is convenient, if you do not plan to use [Tensorpack](https://tensorpack.readthedocs.io/_modules/tensorpack/dataflow/format.html#HDF5Data), which does not support HDF5 well currently, always choose HDF5.
-    * LMDB integrates better with [Tensorpack](https://tensorpack.readthedocs.io/modules/dataflow.html#tensorpack.dataflow.LMDBData), but reading from it is less flexible.
+    * LMDB integrates better with [Tensorpack](https://tensorpack.readthedocs.io/modules/dataflow.html#tensorpack.dataflow.LMDBData), but reading from it is less flexible (though much much faster than HDF5).
 * Resizing options (exclusive):
     1. Do not resize (--asis)
     2. Resize the shorter edge and keep aspect ratio (the longer edge adapts) (--short)